nagarajdev/Sitecore-Docs/Sitecore upgrade docs/Sitecore upgrade from 8.2 update 3 to 8.2 update 7.md

 ## Overview
 The purpose of this post is to provide details of Sitecore version upgrades from 8.2 update 3 to 8.2 update 7.
 Here you will learn about what information are required before upgrading to latest version of Sitecore, recommendations and approach followed.

 {% hint style="info" %}
 This upgrade is consists of 4 versions of update versions and 1 version of update for commerce(this will carried out only after Sitecore 8.2(Update-7))
 {% endhint %}

+{% hint style="info" %}
+This upgrade is consists of 4 versions of update versions and 1 version of update for commerce(this will carried out only after Sitecore 8.2(Update-7))
+{% endhint %}